puthujjana/theragatha/content/en/_index.md

 # Theragāthā: The Verses of the Elder Monks

-Welcome to **Theragatha.com**, a resource for the *Theragāthā* and the *Therīgāthā*, the ancient Pāli collection of verses attributed to the earliest Buddhist monks and nuns.
+Welcome to **Theragatha.com**, a resource for the *Theragāthā* and the *Therīgāthā*, the ancient Pāli collections of verses attributed to the earliest Buddhist monks and nuns.

 ### - [Chapter One](chapter_one/)